gardhr/cosi/README.md

 `./cosi examples/typewrite.js`

 ## Status

-The current release of Cosi (1.0) is now stable.
-No breaking changes will be allowed in the future.
+The current release of Cosi (1.0) is pretty stable.
+I try not to introduce any breaking changes but seeing that it's just a personal project it probably doesn't really matter much for now. ;)

 ## Caveats